 A little fib.
 A white lie.
 The Tooth Fairy?
 Most moms and dads tell their kids a few myths – or encourage children to spin them when, say, they unwrap that tacky gift from Aunt Bertha.
 Maybe it’s a story of a gift-bearing man from the North Pole and some of his other friends.
 Or it could be some other omission or half-truth.
 And sometimes with good reason.

 But while the motives aren’t always suspect, that doesn’t mean that the message sent to children isn’t mixed.
 So, should parents stop telling their “harmless” fibs?
 Not necessarily.
 But to avoid the deeper pitfalls, experts say parents should consider what they say – and how they say it.

 Fond memories are enough to inspire many parents to alter handwriting, gobble a plate of cookies and, in some cases, rent a red suit.
-Even the truth came as a shock in their own youth, parents often look back and connect a deeper meaning to the myth, says Dr. Jennifer Heisler, assistant professor of interpersonal and family communication at Oakland University in Rochester.
+Even the truth came as a shock in their own youth, parents often look back and connect a deeper meaning to the myth, says Dr. Jennifer Heisler, associate professor of interpersonal and family communication at Oakland University in Rochester.

 “Stories perpetuate our family values,” she says.
 For instance, a mom who prizes togetherness might tie those themes into the Santa story, thereby passing it along.

 Heisler’s own mom was the family’s storytelling matriarch – and with Santa, she pulled out the stops.
 Although Heisler didn’t played up the Jolly Elf with her two boys, she admits that the Tooth Fairy in her home doled out dollar bills.

 “Because I got a quarter when I was a kid,” she explains.
 “It was a warm and fuzzy memory.
 I think it’s a nice way to preserve innocence.”